estruyf/vscode-demo-time/apps/companion-app/README.md

 The app will:
 1. Start in the system tray
 2. Launch an HTTP API server on `http://127.0.0.1:42042`
-3. Show the main control window
+3. Show the config window (control panel)
+4. Create a hidden transparent overlay window (shown when effects activate)

 ### System Tray